pascal-olin/zabbix-on-kubernetes/README.md

 I am leaving the rest of this README as written by @bezarsnba , except when necessary within (PO) (/PO) Tags.
 **
 (/PO)
-- In this repository contains files necessary to provisioning Zabbix in Kubernetes
+- This repository files contains all files and information to provisioning Zabbix in Kubernetes (PO) included in repo is the option to build the necessary images from scratch and use a local (microK8s) registry to store them, then use them in our deployment. the build is achieved with Kaniko, to demonstrate we can do everything without Docker.

+(/PO)

 # Pre requirements

-- Kubernetes (Used version: v1.18.0)
+~~- Kubernetes (Used version: v1.18.0)~~
+- (PO) microK8s (used Version : installed:v1.22.5(2855) 193MB classic) (/PO)
+- Kaniko (debug image)

 # File structure